Resistance Checklist: Best Practices for Managing Resistance to Change

 Are you expecting and planning for resistance?

 When human beings are exposed to changes in their surroundings, resistant behaviors are natural and a common reaction.
 This holds true for changes at home and at work.
 Even if you expect the change or solution to improve the employees' situation, do not be surprised if you experience resistant behaviors.
-Expect and plan for resistance, and identify the steps you can take to help people adopt and use changes effectively.
+Expect and plan for resistance during change management and identify the steps you can take to help people adopt and use changes effectively.

 Have you identified where resistance to the change might come from?